GSA/asis/README.md

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

+### Redis

+Sidekiq (see below) uses Redis, so make sure you have that installed and running.

 ### Seed some image data

 You can bootstrap the system with some government Flickr/Instagram profiles to see the system working.